marcoHoev/cooperative_rl/README.md

 # Cooperative and competitive Multi-Agent Reinforcement Learning

 This Project aims to compare and analyze cooperative and competitive strategies in Multi-Agent Reinforcement Learning (MARL).
-It is the outcome of a practical course I did with my fellow students [daehiff](https://github.com/daehiff) and Camilo in my M.Sc. studies.
+It is the outcome of a practical course I did with my fellow students [daehiff](https://github.com/daehiff) and [camilo](https://github.com/camilorequena) in my M.Sc. studies.

 We focused on the three algorithms [DDPG](https://arxiv.org/abs/1509.02971), [MADDPG](https://arxiv.org/abs/1706.02275) and [DE-MADDPG](https://arxiv.org/abs/2003.10598).
-Find our report in cooperative_rl_report.pdf.
+Find our report in cooperative_rl_report.pdf in this repo.

 This repo is based on the following two other repositories: